UWFormulaN/Website/data/jobs/computation-team-theory.md

 ## Position Overview

-As a Molecular Modeling Specialist, you'll bridge the gap between theoretical predictions and experimental results.
-Using advanced computational methods, you'll help optimize our nanocar designs and understand their behavior at the molecular level.
+As a part of the Computation team, you'll work with quantum chemistry simulations to design nanocars and support synthetic planning.
+This role involves modeling molecules of interest and predicting their electronic and spectroscopic properties to add computational insights to aid experimental efforts.

 ## Key Responsibilities

-- Perform quantum chemistry calculations to predict molecular properties
+- Perform quantum chemistry calculations to predict spectroscopic data (UV-VIS, FTIR, NMR)
-- Develop and validate computational models of nanocar behavior
+- Use ORCA and our python interface to run calculations
 - Analyze simulation results and compare with experimental data
-- Collaborate with Chemistry team to guide synthesis strategies
 - Create visualizations and reports of computational findings

 ## What You'll Learn

 - Advanced quantum chemistry and computational methods
-- High-performance computing and cluster usage
+- Molecular visualization and modeling software
 - Scientific programming and data analysis
-- Molecular visualization and modeling software
 - Research methodology and scientific communication

-## Growth Opportunities

-This position offers excellent preparation for graduate studies in computational chemistry or physics.
-You'll gain experience with industry-standard software and methodologies used in both academic and pharmaceutical research.
+- High-performance computing and cluster usage